Car Test Centre, England

 About this test centre

 If you've got a test booked at EN2 6LD, that's Enfield (Brancroft Way) in Enfield, Greater London.
-Examiners use a small set of fixed routes built around the roads immediately surrounding the centre.
+Examiners drive a mix of the roads immediately surrounding the centre; the DVSA does not publish its test routes.
 Across 2017-18-2024-25 the centre handled 1.1K tests, a modest sample.
 The aggregated multi-year figure on this page is the most reliable read; quarterly swings deserve more skepticism here than at a high-volume centre.

 Rank: #278 of 323.
 Pass rate: 44.1%.
 UK average: 48.7%.
 That's a bottom quartile centre by the DVSA's own published figures.
 Enfield (Brancroft Way) is one of the tougher venues for a first attempt.
 The DVSA reports 44.1% first-time pass against a UK average of 49%, 4.9 points down on the national figure.